Skip to main content

 - /your/games/folder:/files

-# Mount the folder where GameVault should store its images
+# Mount the folder where GameVault should store its media

 ports: